July 7, 2018

 So now you've placed large storage containers in highly prized locations around the house, but what do you put in them?
 Once again, you have to think like a cat, not like a human.
-What you'd like and what the cat likes are likely to be two different products.
-First, since all domestic cats have their roots in the African desert, you need to pick a litter with a texture like sand.
-Sand is the original cat litter, and it is what cats are more drawn to.
-Avoid all litters in textures that are not sand-like.
+What you'd like and what the cat likes will likely be two different products.
+First, since all domestic cats have roots in the African desert, you need to pick a litter with a texture like sand.
+Sand is the original cat litter, which cats are more drawn to.
+Avoid all litter in textures that are not sand-like.